sirdeniz/impulse/about.md

 ## About the Project

 IMPULSE is an interdisciplinary student project, developed as part of the Master's program in Power- and Microelectronics at Hochschule Reutlingen, **Electronics & Drive Center (E&D)** .
-The project focuses on the conception, design, and characterization of a high-performance integrated circuit.
+The project focuses on the conception, design and characterization of a high-performance integrated circuit.

 <!-- ed -->
 <p align="center">